git-lfs/git-lfs/README.md

 By default, the Git LFS client needs a Git LFS server to sync the large files it manages.
-This works out of the box when using popular git repository hosting providers like GitHub, Atlassian, etc. When you host your own vanilla git server, for example, you need to either use a separate [Git LFS server instance](https://github.com/git-lfs/git-lfs/wiki/Implementations), or use the [custom transfer adapter](docs/custom-transfers.md) with a transfer agent in blind mode, without having to use a Git LFS server instance.
+This works out of the box when using popular git repository hosting providers like GitHub*, Atlassian, etc. When you host your own vanilla git server, for example, you need to either use a separate [Git LFS server instance](https://github.com/git-lfs/git-lfs/wiki/Implementations), or use the [custom transfer adapter](docs/custom-transfers.md) with a transfer agent in blind mode, without having to use a Git LFS server instance.

+Note: The current single file size limit for GitHub is 2GB.

 You can install the Git LFS client in several different ways, depending on your setup and preferences.